awwx/meteor-browser-store/README.md

     Template.mytemplate.foo = function () { return Meteor.LocalStore.get('foo'); };

-and set it in another tab
+and set it in another tab open to the same application

     Meteor.LocalStore.set('foo', 'hello');